marlia92/PFA-component-starter/src/component-library/content/components/navigation/side/index.md

 ---
 title: "Side"
-description: "A vertical sidebar navigation with collapsible sections for hierarchical navigation structures."
-overview: "A vertical sidebar navigation component with collapsible sections.
-Perfect for documentation sites and dashboards.
-Supports multi-level nesting with expand/collapse functionality."
+overview: "Displays a vertical sidebar with expandable sections for organizing navigation links.
+Commonly used in documentation sites with nested menus."
 ---